Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Problem Formulation

 where $M$ is the matrix defined in Sec. \ref{sec:lineflows} and $f_{\ell}^{gc}(t)$ is the line flow on the line $\ell$ post generator outage $gc$ at time $t$.

-\subsection{Post line contingencies}
+\subsubsection{Post line contingencies}

-A line outage changes the topology of the system; it changes the matrix $M$ defined in Sec. \ref{sec:lineflows}.
+A line outage changes the topology of the system and therefore also the matrix $M$ defined in Sec. \ref{sec:normal}.
 Let $M^{\ell c}$ denote the matrix $M$ corresponding to the topology after a line outage $\ell c$.
 Using these notations, we model the line flow during a line contingency, $\ell c$, as follows:

-where, $\boldsymbol f^{\ell c}_{\ell}(t)$ is the random line flow on $\ell$ during contingency $\ell c$ at time $t$.
-Unlike generator outage contingencies, here the normal operation generation levels are not modified.
-We also ensure that random line flows before and after the outage do not exceed thermal limits with high probability as discussed in Sec. \ref{sec:opf}.
+where, $\boldsymbol f^{\ell c}_{\ell}(t)$ is the random line flow on $\ell$ during contingency $\ell c$ at time $t$. \linecomment{As discussed in the previous subsection}, unlike generator outages, \linecomment{the generator production levels are not modified in the case of line outages}.